-- 1. Tournaments The Tournament Director or statistician must send Tournament results to the Charter statistician (recommended) and/or to NatStats as soon as possible, upon completion of the tournament.
-A period of not more than two (2) weeks is recommended. - 2.
+- 1. Tournaments All sanctioned tournament results must be recorded in eShoe.
+Results can be added/imported by charter RD's, statisticians, or tournament Directors.
+This should be done no later than two (2) weeks after the end date of the tournament.
+All indicated errors should be addressed immediately. - 2.
 Leagues League results must be sent to the NHPA Sanctioned Club/League Director as soon as possible, upon the completion of the league season.
 A period of not more than two (2) weeks is recommended.
-The Sanctioned Club/League Director will forward these results to NatStats.
+The Sanctioned Club/League Director will import the results into eShoe.